Polycentropus arizonensis

 Distribution

 Known from the southwestern United States (Arizona and adjacent areas) and Mexico.
 GBIF records indicate presence in the Nearctic and Neotropical regions.
-The locality and precise range boundaries require verification from original description and subsequent collection records.
+The type locality and precise range boundaries require verification from original description and subsequent collection records.

 Ecological Role